scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

 Data collection and publication
 -------------------------------

-Data for this analysis comes from two source.
+Data for this analysis comes from two sources.
 For package and release metadata, we used data requested from PyPI, the Python Package Index.
 This data provides for data about the publication date and number of downloads for each software release.